-2-2 1⁄2 Year Old Programs
+18 Mos. - 2 1⁄2 Year Old Programs

-This program is designed to provide the 2 and 2 1⁄2 year olds with a secure and caring environment to make their first steps away from home safe and comfortable.
-This program of play-based educational activities includes: circle time, music, story time, snack time, arts and crafts, free play, outdoor/indoor play - all done in a supportive and loving way.
+These programs are designed to provide young children with a safe, nurturing and caring environment to make their first steps away from home safe and comfortable.
+Each program utilizes the Creative Curriculum and has play-based educational activities which include: circle time, music and movement, art and creative expression, story time, snack, free play outdoor/indoor play - all done in a supportive and loving way.